CHIP-SPV/chipStar/README.md

 ### OpenCL Backend

   * An OpenCL 2.0 or 3.0 driver with at least the following features supported:
-    * Coarse-grained buffer Shared Virtual Memory
+    * Coarse-grained buffer shared virtual memory (SVM)
+    * SPIR-V input
     * Generic address space
-    * SPIR-V input
     * Program scope variables
   * Further OpenCL extensions or features might be needed depending on the compiled CUDA/HIP application.
-For example, to support warp-primitives, the OpenCL driver should support also additional subgroup features such as shuffles, ballots and [cl_intel_required_subgroup_size]( https://registry.khronos.org/OpenCL/extensions/intel/cl_intel_required_subgroup_size.html).
+For example, to support warp-primitives, the OpenCL driver should support also additional subgroup features such as shuffles, ballots and [cl_intel_required_subgroup_size]( https://registry.khronos.org/OpenCL/extensions/intel,/cl_intel_required_subgroup_size.html).

 ### Level Zero Backend